 It’s so easy to fall in love with Paris.
 For one thing, those off-the-tourist-track arrondissements are full of ancient, cobbled streets and quaint little cafes that will make anyone feel like a Paris local.
 For another, the number of things to do and see in Paris is practically limitless.
 Little wonder that so many visitors never think about leaving Paris.

 We get it.
 Really, we do.
 From shopping to sightseeing to food tours in Paris, it’s all too easy to fill your days with activities in the city.
 But please don’t make that mistake!
-Don’t just visit Paris, take the opportunity to experience more of what the rest of France has to offer.
-A few one- or two-day trips from Paris will make your Paris itinerary so much more memorable!
+Beyond the iconic sights, there are unusual day trips from Paris that can offer unique experiences and stunning landscapes.
+Taking a few one- or two-day trips outside of the capital will make your Paris itinerary so much more memorable!

 We promise you won’t be sorry.